cartheur/aiventure-hero/README.md

 # aiventure-hero

 Research into Heathkit's 1983 kit robot.
-Oh my.

 ## What is here